Discover Log Shipping: 10 Best Practices

 Automated backup, copy, and restore

-SQL Server Agent jobs automate the log shipping process by scheduling regular transaction log backups, moving them to secondary servers, & restoring them, ensuring that the procedure runs consistently with minimal manual involvement.
+SQL Server Agent jobs automate the log movement process by scheduling regular transaction log backups, moving them to secondary servers, & restoring them, ensuring that the procedure runs consistently with minimal manual involvement.

 Data Protection